hyperledger-labs/splice/docs/src/validator_operator/self_hosting.rst

 Run this now: ::

-  coin --config examples/validator/validator.conf --bootstrap examples/validator/validator-bootstrap.canton
+  coin --config examples/validator/validator.conf --bootstrap examples/validator/validator.canton

 In the console, initialize the validator ::

-  @ val svcParty = PartyId.tryFromProtoPrimitive("<svcPartyId>")
-  @ val validatorParty = validatorApp.initialize(svcParty)
+  @ val validatorParty = validatorApp.initialize()

-Replace the `<svcPartyId>` with the quoted string representing the party id of the supervalidator consortium.

-..
-Currently it's printed out from the SVC bootstrap script.
-But that is only visible during CD deployment.
-Will this be printed somewhere into the documentation?
-How do we 'distribute' this?
-It needs to be done out-of-band.

-..
-Side-note: At this point, in the SVC console, we should execute `\`svc-app\`.acceptValidator()`.

 In the console, request onboarding a new user called "wallet" to the validator ::